A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Capability Demonstration

 \section{Capability Demonstration}

-A small-scale experimental study is conducted to demonstrate the capabilities of the developed TASBID.
-Seven volunteers participated in the study.
-Among them, two are female, and five are male.
-Their ages are from 18 to 45, and their background is in civil engineering.
-All participants have no prior experience with operating drones, but some of them have the experience of playing video games.
+A small-scale pilot study was conducted to demonstrate the functionality of TASBID.
+This study obtained the institutional IRB approval, which requires that participants are at least 18-years old and their participation is fully voluntary.
+22 participants voluntarily contributed to the study.
+Among them, 4 are female, and 18 are male.
+Their ages are from 18 to 45, and their education backgrounds are Civil Engineering, Aerospace Engineering, Earth and Space Science, Physics, Computer Science and Engineering, and others.
+All participants have no prior experience with operating drones or serious games, but 10 out of 22 have the experience of playing video games for entertainment.